 Currently, Dodo Pizza is the largest pizza company in Russia (it’s as big as Domino’s and Papa John’s combined) and Kazakhstan.
 Overall, the brand is active in 13 countries in Europe, Asia, Africa and the US and has more than 500 units.

 - a fair and radically transparent franchising system,

 - cutting-edge proprietary IT products (also known as Dodo IS).

 In 2018, Dodo Pizza set a goal to grow the number of its shops in Western and Central Europe, the US, and China from 16 to 200 by the end of 2021 and to expand its IT team from 50 to 250 developers in two years.

-The company was featured by Microsoft and Der Spiegel.
+Recognition.
+The company was featured by Bloomberg, Microsoft and Der Spiegel.
 PMQ Pizza Magazine called Dodo Pizza’s founder, Fyodor Ovchinnikov, the “Steve Jobs of pizza.”
 Fyodor also received Ernst & Young’s “Entrepreneur of the Year Award” for 2018 in the “restaurant business” category.
 In 2019, Dodo Pizza received GRLC Distinction Award for Innovation at Global Restaurant Leadership Conference in Singapore.